 (4) In addition the Minister may appoint as members of an advisory committee persons having expertise in nutrition, toxicology, microbiology, and food technology and such other persons as the Minister considers have appropriate expertise, qualification or experience as will enable them to make a valuable contribution to the advisory committee.

+[Section 124 amended by No. 39 of 2010 s.
+89.]

 Part 11 — Procedural and evidentiary provisions

 125. Institution of proceedings